Paul Cairney's Law: Everyone has to ignore almost all information almost all of the time

 Paul Cairney: So I would say that most conversations are not meaningful, and most intended exchanges of information are ineffective, or they don't happen.
 And what I usually mean by that, is that I think most people, when they convey information and reports, are just sending that information out into the world.
 They're signalling as if you could connect your message in a straight line to your audience – you know, direct transmission of information.
 And I think increasingly, people are much more cognisant of the idea that people will only remember and act on, or really pay attention to, the information you give them if it's part of a meaningful exchange of information, or you have some kind of non-trivial relationship with that person – they know you, or they have some other reason to think of you as an authority, someone to be listened to, and to invest the time [in].
 I think otherwise, you're just sort of sending information out into a vacuum.

 David Walker: So when do we just send information out into a vacuum?
 And how can we achieve more than that?
 Those are the big questions of this podcast.
-And Professor Cairney has answers – indeed, some of the best answers I’ve heard anywhere.
+And Professor Cairney has answers – in fact, some of the best answers I’ve heard anywhere.
 Indeed, Professor Cairney is the source of what I have dubbed Cairney’s Law of Reports.

 But before we get to Cairney’s Law, who is Paul Cairney?
 As you may just have deduced from his accent, he’s a Scottish academic.
 He works at the University of Stirling.
 But he also works with UK policymakers and has actually written reports for government.